 During the 1980s, he also taught dance and dance history at universities including Cornell, George Washington, Yale, and Duke.

-He pioneered a new dancing genre & vocal choreography and received National Endowment in the category of Arts recognition in 1993.
+In 1993, he pioneered a new dancing genre & vocal choreography and received a National Endowment in the category of Arts recognition.

 John W. Bubbles

-Similar to Bill Robinson, Bubbles, who is both a singer and a dancer, made substantial contributions to the development and commercialization of tap dance.
+Similar to Bill Robinson, John W. Bubbles, who was both a singer and a dancer, made substantial contributions to the development and commercialization of tap dance.

 He began his career at 10 years old when he teamed up with “Buck” Washington, a 6-year-old dancer, to form a singing-dancing-comedy show.